Jennifer Lobley, Trainer, Good Practice Services

 Jen Lobley has been with Acas since 2014.
 Having previously worked on the helpline and individual conciliation, she now draws on that experience as a trainer and adviser specialising in diversity and inclusion.

 Early last year, I was asked to speak at an event in the Midlands on autism in employment.
 The attendees and other speakers were from a variety of backgrounds – from employers to employees, jobseekers to university researchers, medical experts to stakeholder organisations – so when the organisers and I agreed on the topic of recruitment, I knew I wanted to present something that was not only engaging, but also made the delegates look at recruitment in a different way.

-My starting point was the Acas research paper on Neurodiversity at Work (PDF, 619KB, 72 pages).
+My starting point was the Acas research paper on neurodiversity at work.
 It gave me things to look for that could either put off someone on the autistic spectrum from applying for a job, or make applying or succeeding, much more difficult for them.
 Many of these things might otherwise have seemed relatively harmless, such as vague or ambiguous language in adverts, hypothetical scenarios that bore no resemblance to the role, psychometric testing, loud or distracting settings for interview, or even requiring someone to self-identify as ‘having a disability’ in order to request adjustments to the process.